-Watching brief by S Watson of PCA revealed no finds or features of archaeological interest.
+Evaluation by K Bower of PCA revealed no archaeological finds or features.

 Evaluation by W Spencer of PCA revealed several narrow palaeochannels containing burnt flint and prehistoric struck flint, suggesting prehistoric activity in and around a former braided river system.
 In the south and west of the site, close to the location of the former Ember Court, several planting beds of probable horticultural origin were uncovered.